-The Division of Occupational Health and Safety (DOHS) is the organization responsible for the mandatory registration of research involving human, animal and plant pathogens and recombinant nucleic acid molecules within the NIH intramural program.
+The Office for Research Services (ORS), Division of Occupational Health and Safety (DOHS) is the organization responsible for the mandatory registration of research involving human, animal and plant pathogens and recombinant nucleic acid molecules within the NIH intramural program.
 Principal Investigators (PIs) are responsible for registering bacteria, virus, toxins of biological origin, and/or recombinant DNA.

 The initiation of any experiment involving recombinant DNA (rDNA) molecules requires review by the NIH IBC .
 PIs intending to work with rDNA must register their experiments through PI-Dashboard before experiments begin.

-The NIH IBC determines the biosafety level based on a risk assessment including such factors as the agent in use, laboratory procedures, quantity of material being manipulated, etc. based on guidelines developed by the NIH Office of Biotechnology Activities.
-A condensed version of these guidelines is available through this link .
+The NIH IBC determines the biosafety level based on a risk assessment including such factors as the agent in use, laboratory procedures, quantity of material being manipulated, etc. based on the

 Amendments to existing RD and PRD registrations such as adding new rDNA for a particular study, adding an Animal Study Proposal (ASP) to an existing RD, or updating the dual-use questionnaire, may also be performed under the ‘My Research’ folder by highlighting the registration in question, right-clicking and selecting the option ‘amend registration’.
 This process will create a time-stamped amendment file located in the ‘draft research registrations’ heading shown on the left hand side of the page.